stanford-rc/globus.stanford.edu/accounts/create.md

 {% include info-box.html
    icon="envelope"
-   header="Is your email public?" content="Although not required, Globus works better when it knows your email address.
-For that to happen, your email address must be public in <a href=\"https://stanfordyou.stanford.edu\" title=\"StanfordYou\">StanfordYou</a>."
-%}

-{% include info-box.html
-   icon="exclamation-circle"
    header="Do you have a sponsored account?" content="If you have a sponsored account that does not include Stanford email, please go to <a href=\"https://stanfordyou.stanford.edu\" title=\"StanfordYou\">StanfordYou</a> and put an email address in the SU Contact Info section.
 Wait ten minutes for this change to take effect, and then continue!"
 %}

-Creating a Globus account happens automatically when you first log in to Globus.
+Your Globus account is created automatically when you first log in to Globus.

 To begin, go to [globus.org/app](https://globus.org/app).
 You will be